KaviD-115/Balatro-Jokers-Plus/README.md

 ![pluscoverart3](https://github.com/user-attachments/assets/4031b049-2573-4b3a-8c95-9862d122c974)

-Balatro Jokers Plus adds 10 Jokers to your game that aim to look and feel Vanilla, but add NEW ways to play!
+Balatro Jokers Plus adds several Jokers to your game that aim to look and feel Vanilla, but add NEW ways to play!

 -----